turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 - Compare the code to the pseudocode.
 What do you notice?
 - What do you like about this process?
 - What might make this process difficult to do?
+- Are there any steps you would add/change?

 ## Time for YOU to Practice!